Tick Removal Tips

-It’s a beautiful summer day.
-You’ve just gotten back from frolicking through your favorite daisy field, the sun is warm on your face, and you run your fingers lazily through your hair and…..wait, what’s that?
-It’s a tick, right there, attached to your scalp and draining away your short-lived bliss.
+It's a beautiful summer day.
+You've just gotten back from frolicking through your favorite daisy field, the sun is warm on your face, and you run your fingers lazily through your hair and.....wait, what's that?
+It's a tick!
+Your first reaction might naturally be to rip the tick from your head.
+Don't.
+Doing so might cause the tick to to separate, leaving the part of the tick that carries diseases stuck to your head.

 Chances are, you can't see your own scalp no matter how crafty you get with a mirror.
 Safe removal requires a good vantage point and steady hands: things you cannot achieve whilst trying to balance a mirror, tweezers, comb, and your sanity.
 Unless you live in the Alaskan wilderness, fifty miles from the closest human being, grab a friend to help.